BOG MYRTLE

 1st July, Wallabarrow Crag, Duddon Valley, Cumbria.
 Photo: © RWD

-Leaves are oval, narrow and greyish.
+Leaves are oval, narrow and greyish-green.

 1st July, Wallabarrow Crag, Duddon Valley, Cumbria.
 Photo: © RWD